bart747/bart747/_posts/2016-01-05-progressive-images.md

 And CSS filter is unsupported by many browsers.

-When the internet connection is slow (1-2 Mb/s), the script will extend blur effect to ca 1.5 second&mdash;including transitions.
+When the internet connection is slow (1-2 Mb/s), the script will add blur effect that lasts around 0.3-1.25 second.
 It looks nicer than clunky, pixelated images.
-On the other hand, if the connection is reaaaallly slow, more delay might be better.
+On the other hand, if the connection is reaaaallly slow, longer animation might be better.
 But why to focus on such edge case?

-I decided to keep that 1-2s effect.
+I decided to keep the presented here effect.
 In my experience it's pretty close to the sweet spot.

 ### Why Not to Use Something Like Medium.com Thing